Franculino/microBlooM/README.md

 python3 main.py
 ```

-The framework does not have yet an executable file to launch the program and select the desire outcome, refer to [Usage](#usage) for further information.
+The framework does not have yet an executable file to launch the program and select the desired outcome, refer to [Usage](#usage) for further information.

 ## Usage